mainwp/mainwp/docs/server-information-refresh-plan.md

 1. Reflects the real MainWP settings surface, not a small hand-picked subset.
 2. Includes support-oriented diagnostics that help triage the most common dashboard-side issues.
 3. Preserves a safe "Community System Report" export that omits or masks sensitive data so users can post it publicly.
+4. Helps users quickly see what is wrong without requiring them to interpret the entire report manually.

 This document is a planning artifact only.
 It does not propose implementation details beyond the level needed to guide the work.